AdobeDocs/release-notes.en/current.md

 ### [!UICONTROL Dynamic Tag Management]

 [!DNL Adobe] plans to sunset [!UICONTROL Dynamic Tag Management] by the end of 2020.

++ **2019-07-01:** Starting in July of next year, DTM will no longer allow the creation of new properties.
+This will have no impact on existing properties.
++ **2020-07-01:** DTM properties will enter a read-only mode.
+You will not be able to create or edit tools, rules, or data elements.
+You will no longer be able to publish to DTM environments.
+This will have no impact on previously published libraries.
++ **2020-12-31:** End of support.
+Servers will be decommissioned, documentation will go offline, and communities will be removed.
+This will have no impact on previously published libraries.

-For more information and scheduling, see [DTM Plans for a Sunst](https://forums.adobe.com/community/experience-cloud/platform/launch/blog/2018/10/05/dtm-plans-for-a-sunset).
+For more information, see [DTM Plans for a Sunset](https://forums.adobe.com/community/experience-cloud/platform/launch/blog/2018/10/05/dtm-plans-for-a-sunset).

 ## [!DNL Analytics Cloud]{#analytics-cloud}